The Doctoral Program in History

 Students are expected to satisfy language requirements before the end of their second year in the program.
 All students must pass departmentally administered language examinations before proceeding to qualifying examinations for the doctoral degree.

 Students typically sit for qualifying examinations at the end of their fourth semester or during their fifth semester in the program.
 The qualifying examination consists of 2 parts:

 - three 4-hour open-book written examinations (to be taken on-campus) based on the reading lists for the major field, minor field, and area of specialization (students who take two minor fields will combine them into a single examination);

 - one 2-hour oral examination, which may include some discussion of the written exam already completed

-Students prepare for qualifying exams by developing, in collaboration with appropriate faculty, reading lists for study in their major field, minor field, and area of specialization.
-The qualifying exams should be completed no later than the 6th semester of residential study (Study abroad thus does not count towards these semester limits).
+Students prepare for qualifying exams by developing, in collaboration with faculty members of their exams committee, reading lists for study in their major field, minor field, and area of specialization.
+Students are expected to pass qualifying examinations before the end of their fifth semester in the program.

-While many graduate students enter the program with a clear sense of which faculty member(s) they intend to work most closely with, the Department will assign each first year student an interim faculty adviser.
-This first-year adviser helps the student acclimate to the program and oversees their first year of coursework.
+While many graduate students enter the program knowing which faculty members they intend to work most closely with, the Department will assign each first year student an interim faculty adviser.
+This first-year adviser helps the student acclimate to the program, understand program requirements, and manage the first year of coursework.
 Students should maintain regular contact with their advisers.

 In their second year of training, students choose doctoral advisers.
 The doctoral adviser helps students select courses, prepare for qualifying examinations, and carry out research and writing of the dissertation.
 Advisers also help with professionalization, publishing, and the search for employment.
 Every student must consult with his/her adviser each semester before registration for classes.
 Students who have not yet completed qualifying exams must obtain their advisers' signatures on their departmental advising folders at the beginning of every semester.